The Diabetic Police

 My internal thoughts were that I should thank her for the gift was….followed by, “You stupid b**ch!
 So you thought singling me out was better than leaving me out of your BS.”
 I smiled, said nothing and walked away while rolling my eyes.

-I mean Good Grief Charlie Brown, I thought to myself, and then let it go.
+I mean, Good Grief, Charlie Brown, I thought to myself, and then let it go.

 So I forgave Lady X for her insensitivity because why would I let anger ruin my day?
 She doesn’t live with diabetes and doesn’t understand what it’s like for me – and never will.
 My time is too valuable to give to a layperson.

-In the end, all “diabetic police” mean well but they don’t realize the damage they can do on many levels, which I will get into over the next month.
+In the end, all “diabetic police” mean well, but they don’t realize the damage they can do on many levels, which I will get into over the next month.

 Eliot LeBow, LCSW, CDE, is a diabetes-focused psychotherapist.
-His private practice, located in New York City and is also available via Skype.
+His private practice, located in New York City, is also available via Skype.
 LeBow, who has been living with type 1 diabetes since 1977, treats the many diverse cognitive, behavioral, and emotional needs of people living with type 1 and type 2 diabetes.

 Medical Disclaimer: